danchiacchio/scripts/py_vESXiTools/README.md

-# 🔧 VMware Tools ESXi Manager
+# 🔧 VMware Tools ESXi Upgrader

 A Python script that automates the process of **checking** and **upgrading VMware Tools** on multiple ESXi hosts via SSH.